Electricity Laws and Incentives in California

 Heavy-Duty Zero Emission Vehicle (ZEV) Grant – Santa Barbara County

 The Santa Barbara County Air Pollution Control District (SBCAPCD) provides grants to offset the costs of zero-emission heavy-duty vehicles that reduce on-road emissions within Santa Barbara County.
 Eligible projects include the replacement of commercial trucks and buses, transit buses, authorized emergency vehicle, transportation refrigeration units, and more.
-Eligible technology includes the purchase of battery-electric, hydrogen fuel cell, and natural gas vehicles.
-Priority will be given to projects located in multi-unit dwellings or low-income communities.
+Eligible technology includes the purchase of battery-electric or hydrogen fuel cell vehicles.
+Priority will be given to projects located in multifamily housing or low-income communities.
 For more information, including current funding opportunities, see the SBCAPCD Clean Air Grants website.

 High Occupancy Vehicle (HOV) and High Occupancy Toll (HOT) Lane Exemption

 Compressed natural gas, hydrogen, electric, and plug-in hybrid electric vehicles meeting specified California and federal emissions standards and affixed with a California Department of Motor Vehicles (DMV) Clean Air Vehicle sticker may use HOV lanes regardless of the number of occupants in the vehicle.
-Orange stickers expire January 1, 2024; blue stickers expire January 1, 2025; and yellow and green stickers expire September 30, 2025.
+Blue stickers expire January 1, 2025; and yellow, burgundy, and green stickers expire September 30, 2025.

-Vehicles originally issued white, green, purple, or red decals are no longer eligible to participate in this program.
+Vehicles originally issued white, green, orange, purple, or red decals are no longer eligible to participate in this program.
+Additionally, the Income-Based CAV Decal Program expired January 1, 2024.
 Vehicles with stickers are also eligible for reduced rates on or exemptions from toll charges imposed on HOT lanes.
 For more information and restrictions, including a list of qualifying vehicles and additional eligibility requirements, see the California Air Resources Board Carpool Stickers website.

 Low Emission Truck and Bus Purchase Vouchers